vasudevan-palani/angular-match-height/README.md

 # angular-match-height
-A directive to match two html elements to have same height
+This is a directive which can help two html elements to maintain same height